0 Helpful / 1 Not

 Pros: - Clean, well maintained park - very pleasant, relaxed setting.

--GREAT course for introducing young children to disc golf.
+-Good for introducing little kids to disc golf.

 - No reason to wait at all: very light traffic and, everything's close together, so you can easily skip a hole or two and come back to them.